Jemtaly/pypbc/README.md

 #### Constructors

-- `__init__(self, pairing: Pairing, type: int, string: str) -> None`: Initialize the element from a string.
+- `__init__(self, pairing: Pairing, type: Group, string: str) -> None`: Initialize the element from a string representation.
 - `from_int(pairing: Pairing, value: int) -> Element`: Return an element in Zr from the given integer.
-- `random(pairing: Pairing, type: int) -> Element`: Return a random element of the given type.
+- `random(pairing: Pairing, type: Group) -> Element`: Return a random element of the given type.
-- `zero(pairing: Pairing, type: int) -> Element`: Return the additive identity element of the given type.
+- `zero(pairing: Pairing, type: Group) -> Element`: Return the additive identity element of the given type.
-- `one(pairing: Pairing, type: int) -> Element`: Return the multiplicative identity element of the given type.
+- `one(pairing: Pairing, type: Group) -> Element`: Return the multiplicative identity element of the given type.
-- `from_hash(pairing: Pairing, type: int, data: bytes) -> Element`: Return an element from the given hash.
+- `from_hash(pairing: Pairing, type: Group, data: bytes) -> Element`: Return an element from the given hash.

 #### Serialize and Deserialize

 - `to_bytes(self) -> bytes`: Return the byte representation of the element.
 - `to_bytes_compressed(self) -> bytes`: Return the compressed byte representation of the element.
 (Only for G1 and G2 elements)
 - `to_bytes_x_only(self) -> bytes`: Return the x-only byte representation of the element.
 (Only for G1 and G2 elements)
-- `from_bytes(pairing: Pairing, type: int, data: bytes) -> Element`: Return an element from the given byte representation.
+- `from_bytes(pairing: Pairing, type: Group, data: bytes) -> Element`: Return an element from the given byte representation.
-- `from_bytes_compressed(pairing: Pairing, type: int, data: bytes) -> Element`: Return an element from the given compressed byte representation.
+- `from_bytes_compressed(pairing: Pairing, type: Group, data: bytes) -> Element`: Return an element from the given compressed byte representation.
 (Only for G1 and G2 elements)
-- `from_bytes_x_only(pairing: Pairing, type: int, data: bytes) -> Element`: Return an element from the given x-only byte representation.
+- `from_bytes_x_only(pairing: Pairing, type: Group, data: bytes) -> Element`: Return an element from the given x-only byte representation.
 (Only for G1 and G2 elements)

 #### Properties